The Ring Nebula, the beautiful dying throes of an ageing star

 The Ring Nebula, also known as M57, is a planetary nebula found 2,000 lightyears away in the Lyra constellation.

-It is perhaps one of the most iconic and beautiful planetary nebulae known to astronomers and astrophotographers on Earth, due to the fact that it is angled favourably from our perspective, so we can marvel at its majestic appearance.
+It's special because it's one of the most iconic and beautiful planetary nebulae known to astronomers and astrophotographers, angled towards Earth so we can marvel at its majestic appearance.

-Planetary nebulae have nothing to do with planets, but are a result of an ageing, Sun-like star ejecting its outer shells of cosmic material into space, producing a spherical, puffed-out shape.
+Planetary nebulae like the Ring Nebula have nothing to do with planets, but are a result of an ageing, Sun-like star ejecting cosmic material into space, producing a spherical, puffed-out shape.

 Observations with the Hubble Space Telescope revealed that the Ring Nebula actually consists of an inner, rugby ball-shaped region of gas seen end-on from Earth (blue in the image below) that is piercing the outer red ring-shaped material.